dantasse/email_person_viz_pandt/README.md

 2. Install NLTK (Natural Language Toolkit): Go to <http://pypi.python.org/pypi/nltk/2.0.4>, download the zip, unzip it to a folder.
 Navigate to that folder in a terminal, and run:

         sudo python setup.py install
+(Or, if you use Pip, do:)

+        sudo pip install nltk
 <!--3.
 Get the Punkt tokenizer; this is the bit that can split text into sentences neatly.
 To do so, at a terminal:

         python